 Bitcoin and Litecoin have seen their markets expand considerably.
 Litecoin's goal to be the BTC's sidekick has paid off greatly.
 It’s common for platforms that offer Bitcoin support to also offer Litecoin support.
 This compatibility has helped Litecoin remain a popular coin in the market, despite the emergence of tons of competition.

-Where to Buy Bitcoin or Litecoin?
+Where to Buy Bitcoin (BTC) and Litecoin (LTC)?

 These are two of the most popular cryptocurrencies in the world.
 The exchanges below enable the purchase of both of these digital assets.